International Student Experience

 • A successful study or work permit application made outside Canada will automatically include a TRV or eTA (if required).

-• The Centre for International Experience (CIE) has created several helpful videos and resources to aid in pursuing Immigration documents and visas, and also offer Immigration Advising appointments with their in-house advisors.
+• The Centre for International Experience has videos and resources to assist with immigration documents and visas.

-Contact us to receive guidance with academics and finances or to be connected with the support you need.
+Contact us to receive guidance with academics and finances or to be connected with the supports you need.

-Assistance with registration, course selection, program selection and scheduling is available.
+The St. Michael’s College Registrar’s Office is your first stop for academic advice.
+Students will receive assistance with registration, course and program selection, academic progress and petitions.
 In addition, advisors can provide students with guidance regarding workloads relative to other aspects of their time on campus.

 Additional exam period hours will be announced at a later date.